LucianaMarques/soft_timer/README.md

 All these steps are defined in the main() function.

+### Project's Internal Organization

+### Some Engineering Trade-Offs

+Since using c programming language was a requirement, this solution was made using a linked list to store all the soft timers created.
+This decision was made due to implementation issues: a linked list can be easily implemented using structs.
+However, it is noted that a solution using hash tables would possibly be better as for complexity, but the linked lists were prefered in terms of deadlines (there aren't much already implemented hash table resourses in c language, differently from c++).

-### Project's Functions and files
+## Project's Functions and files

-In the header file soft_timer.h, there were some declared function which were expected to be written in the source file.
+In the provided header files, there were some declared function which were expected to be written in the source file.

 The sorce file soft_timer.c contains all the required functions in its header, plus some private functions used to implement the hypotetical MCU's behavior.

-Below there are the body and the description of all these functions:
+The bodies and the description of all these functions can be found below.

 ### Global functions

 ### Private functions

+## A simple program test